IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

 Solr
 ----

-The Dataverse Software search index is powered by Solr.
+The Dataverse software search index is powered by Solr.

 Supported Versions
 ==================

-The Dataverse Software has been tested with Solr version 9.3.0.
-Future releases in the 8.x series are likely to be compatible; however, this cannot be confirmed until they are officially tested.
-Major releases above 8.x (e.g. 9.x) are not supported.
+The Dataverse software has been tested with Solr version 9.3.0.
+Future releases in the 9.x series are likely to be compatible.
+Please get in touch (:ref:`support`) if you are having trouble with a newer version.

 Installing Solr
 ===============